microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

   ![Screenshot of workload cluster deployment script runtime](./07.png)

-* Upon completion, you will have a new Kubernetes cluster deployed on top of Azure virtual machines  that is already onboard as an Azure Arc enabled Kubernetes cluster.
+* Upon completion, you will have a new Kubernetes cluster deployed on top of Azure virtual machines  that is already onboard as an Azure Arc-enabled Kubernetes cluster.

   The script will generate the cluster definition *yaml* file which was used to deploy the workload cluster as will as the *kubeconfig* file.
 To test the cluster is up and running use the below command.